ApeWorX/ape/README.md

 # This command will run a file named deploy in the scripts/ directory
 $ ape run deploy
 ```

+Learn more about scripting using Ape by following the [scripting guide](https://docs.apeworx.io/ape/stable/userguides/scripts.html).

 ### Logging